 There is another aspect to the effect of the Court's rule on the person whom the police have arrested on probable cause.
 The fact is that he may not be guilty at all and may be able to extricate himself quickly and simply if he were told the circumstances of his arrest and were asked to explain.
 This effort, and his release, must now await the hiring of a lawyer or his appointment by the court, consultation with counsel and then a session with the police or the prosecutor.
+Similarly, where probable cause exists to arrest several suspects, as where the body of the victim is discovered in a house having several residents, see Johnson v.
+State, 238 Md.
+140, 207 A. 2d 643 (1965), pet. for cert. pending No. 274 Misc.
+O. T. 1965, it will often be true that a suspect may be cleared only through the results of interrogation of other suspects.
+Here too the release of the innocent may be delayed by the Court's rule.

-Much of the trouble with the Court's new rule is that it will operate indiscriminately in all criminal cases, regardless of the severity of the crime or the circumstances involved.
+Much of the trouble with the Court's new rule is that it will operate indiscriminately in all criminal cases. regardless of the severity of the crime or the circumstances involved.
 It applies to every defendant, whether the professional criminal or one committing a crime of momentary passion who is not part and parcel of organized crime.
 It will slow down the investigation and the apprehension of confederates in those cases where time is of the essence, such as kidnaping, see Brinegar v.
-United States, 338 U. S. 160, 183 (Jackson, J., dissenting); People v.
+United States, 338 U.S. 160, 183 (Jackson, J., dissenting); People v.
 Modesto, 398 P. 2d 753, 759, 42 Cal.
-Reptr.
-417, - (1965), those involving the national security, see Drummond v.
+Rptr.
+417, 423 (1965), those involving the national security, see Drummond v.
 United States, 354 F. 2d 132, 147 (C. A. 2d Cir.
-1965) (en banc) (espionage case); cf. Gessner v.
+1965)) (en banc) (espionage case), pet. for cert. pending No. 1203 Misc.
+O. T. 1965; cf. Gessner v.
 United States, 354 F. 2d 726, 730, n.
 10 (C. A. 10th Cir.
 1965) (upholding, in espionage case, trial ruling that Government need not submit classified portions of interrogation transcript), and some organized crime situations.
 In the latter context the lawyer who arrives may also be the lawyer for the defendants' colleagues and can be relied upon to insure that no breach of the organization's security takes place even though the accused may feel that the best thing he can do is to cooperate.

 At the same time, the Court's per se approach may not be justified on the ground that it provides a "bright line" permitting the authorities to judge in advance whether interrogation may safely be pursued without jeopardizing the admissibility of any information obtained as a consequence.
-Nor can it be claimed that judicial time and effort, assuming that is a relevant consideration, will be conserved because of the ease of application of the new rule.
-Today's decision leaves open such questions as whether the accused was in custody, whether his statements were spontaneous or the product of interrogation, whether the accused has effectively waived his rights, whether nontestimonial evidence introduced at trial is the fruit of statements made during a prohibited interrogation, and whether evidence obtained during such questioning may be introduced for the limited purpose of impeaching a defendant's contrary testimony at trial, cf. Walder v.
-United States, 347 U.S. 62, all of which are certain to prove productive of uncertainty during investigation and litigation during prosecution.
-Moreover, by virtue of the Court's holding in Johnson v.
-New Jersey, post, that these new American Judges' Rules are not to be applied retroactively, courts will be using the old coerced confession standards for many years in passing on habeas corpus applications.
+Nor can it be claimed that judicial time and effort, assuming that is a relevant consideration. will be conserved because of the ease of application of the new rule.
+Today's decision leaves open such questions as whether the accused was in custody, whether his statements were spontaneous or the product of interrogation, whether the accused has effectively waived his rights, and whether nontestimonial evidence introduced at trial is the fruit of statements made during a prohibited interrogation, all of which are certain to prove productive of uncertainty during investigation and litigation during prosecution.
 For all these reasons, if further restrictions on police interrogation are desirable at this time, a more flexible approach makes much more sense than the Court's constitutional straitjacket which forecloses more discriminating treatment by legislative or rule-making pronouncements.